angular/protractor/docs/api.md

 --- | --- | ---
-session | !(webdriver.Session&#124;webdriver.promise.Promise) | Either a known session or a promise that will be resolved to a session. executor | !webdriver.CommandExecutor | The executor to use when sending commands to the browser. opt_flow | webdriver.promise.ControlFlow | The flow to schedule commands through.
+session | !(webdriver.Session&#124;webdriver.promise.Promise) | Either a known session or a promise that will be resolved to a session. executor | !webdriver.CommandExecutor | The executor to use when sending commands to the browser. opt_flow | webdriver.promise.ControlFlow= | The flow to schedule commands through.
 Defaults to the active flow object.